 Water has a pH level of 7, it’s totally neutral.
 Most coffee has a pH level of about 4.85 or lower.
 Lifeboost’s coffee has a pH level of 6 or higher.
 That’s almost the pH level of water!

 So in terms of the actual acidity and pH level, this coffee is proven to be low on acidity on the pH scale.
-So if you have any health issues or are just looking for a coffee with low acidity, Lifeboost is wonderful in that sense.
+So if you have any health issues or are just looking for a coffee with low acidity, Lifeboost is great in that sense.

 This is the most important point, just next to the fact that it’s low acid!

-Lifeboost coffee tastes phenomenal.
+Lifeboost coffee tastes very nice.

 We all know, unfortunately, that sometimes the healthier option for food or drink doesn’t quite taste as good.